Senate committee launches probe of JPM's 'Whale' losses

 The probe by Levin's committee was first reported by Bloomberg news.

-(Additional reporting by Aruna Viswanatha in Washington; Editing by Bernard Orr and Phil Berlowitz)
+(Reporting By Emily Flitter in New York with additional reporting by Aruna Viswanatha in Washington; Editing by Bernard Orr)

 NEW YORK Oil prices fell about 1 percent on Friday as worries about rising U.S. supplies outweighed OPEC pledges to boost compliance with output curbs.